PrthD/Programs-in-Java/README.md

 - `src`: Contains all Java source files organized into modules for each feature.
 - All the pdf files included contains the specifics of that program
+- All text files included contains some intital data for the program